kashish2710/Quadtrees/README.md

-# Quadtrees
+# 🌳 Quadtree Visualization in C++

-Efficient spatial partitioning using Quadtree data structure implemented in C++.
-Includes insertion, search, deletion, and visualization-ready modules.
+Efficient spatial partitioning using the **Quadtree** data structure, implemented in **C++**.
+This project supports insertion, deletion (with conditions), and recursive traversal, making it perfect for use cases like:
-// Introduction
-A Quadtree is a tree data structure used to partition a two-dimensional space by recursively subdividing it into four quadrants.
-This repository implements Quadtree from scratch in C++, suitable for:

-Image representation
+-  Image compression

-Collision detection in games

-Geographic Information Systems (GIS)
+-  Game collision detection
+-  GIS and mapping
+-  AI pathfinding on 2D grids

+---

+##  What is a Quadtree?

+A **Quadtree** recursively subdivides a 2D space into 4 equal quadrants.
+It's ideal for representing 2D spatial data, especially when dealing with regions that are sparsely populated.

+Example structure:

+        Root
+     /  |  |  \
+   NW  NE SW  SE